PayNearMe Review

 Company History

 Founded in 2009 as PayNearMe (previously incubated as Kwedit) by Danny Shader in Santa Clara, California.
 The original 2010 Series A raised $16M led by Khosla Ventures, with August Capital, True Ventures and Maveron participating.
-The early product was cash-at-retail bill payment — letting consumers pay rent, utilities and auto loans at 7-Eleven and similar locations.
+The early product was cash-at-retail bill payment, letting consumers pay rent, utilities and auto loans at 7-Eleven and similar locations.
 The bet was that millions of US consumers were underbanked but had cash, and there was no good rail to move that cash into digital obligations.

 The company entered iGaming in 2013, when New Jersey opened the first regulated US online gambling market.
 Cash deposit capability was a natural fit for sportsbook and online casino operators trying to convert unbanked or thin-file players.
 The 2014 Series B raised $20M from August Capital and others.
 The company rebranded operationally as PayNearMe (parent entity Handle Financial).
 Over the next several years PayNearMe quietly became the default cash deposit rail for US iGaming, with the major operators integrating one by one.

-MoneyLine launched in October 2021 as the dedicated iGaming product — pulling all the deposit, payout, fraud and cashier capabilities into a single bundle.
-In May 2022 PayNearMe announced its Amelco-UK partnership (sports betting platform), launching with BetSaracen in Arkansas.
-The Walgreens partnership in March 2022 brought another ~9,000 retail locations into the cash network.
-The Maverick Gaming MoneyLine deployment in May 2023 added the IGT PlaySports integration.
-June 2023 brought a $45M Series D led by QIC.
-October 2023 introduced the Accertify (Amex) fraud partnership.
+MoneyLine launched in October 2021 as the dedicated iGaming product, pulling all the deposit, payout, fraud and cashier capabilities into a single bundle.
+The IGT strategic partnership was announced at G2E the same month, with PayNearMe's MoneyLine surfacing inside IGT PlaySports for sportsbook operators.
+The Walgreens partnership in March 2022 brought ~9,000 retail locations into the cash network via Green Dot, pushing the network past 40,000 stores.
+In May 2022 PayNearMe announced its Amelco partnership, launching with BetSaracen in Arkansas.
+The Maverick Gaming MoneyLine deployment in May 2023 was the flagship IGT PlaySports reference.
+June 2023 brought a $45M Series D led by QIC (bringing total equity to ~$118M).
+October 2023 introduced the Accertify fraud integration.
 April 2024 saw Mohegan Digital select MoneyLine as exclusive PA provider.
-September 2025 closed a $50M Series E from AVP, bringing total funding to ~$278M and signaling continued product investment over the next several years.
+September 2025 closed a $50M Series E from AVP and rebranded the platform as PayXM.
+2025 revenue exceeded $200M (60% YoY) on more than $50B in annual processing volume across roughly 20,000 businesses, with a new Dallas office in the expansion plan.

 Our analysis of 1 reviews from Trustpilot and industry sources